RevanthS5/AI_Resume_Optimiser/README.md

 4. **OpenAI API**: Verify your OpenAI API key is valid and has sufficient credits
 5. **Port Conflicts**: Ensure ports 3000 and 5000 are available on your system

-### Getting Help

-If you encounter issues:
-1. Check the browser console for frontend errors
-2. Check the backend server logs for API errors
-3. Verify all environment variables are set correctly
-4. Ensure all services (MongoDB, Firebase, OpenAI) are properly configured

 ---

-Happy optimizing! 🎯